DS202-at-ISU/lab-2-lab2_team9/README.md

 suburban housing.
 Several houses also have a sale price of zero, which may be an entry error.

-4.  pick a variable that might be related to the main variable. what is the range of that variable? plot. describe the pattern. what is the relationship to the main variable? plot a scatterplot, boxplot or facetted barcharts (dependening on the types of variables involved).
+\<\<\<\<\<\<\< HEAD what is the range of that variable? plot. describe the pattern. what is the relationship to the main variable? plot a scatterplot, boxplot or facetted barcharts (dependening on the types of variables involved).
 Describe overall pattern, does this variable describe any oddities discovered in 3?
+Identify/follow-up on any oddities

+======= 4. pick a variable that might be related to the main variable. what is the range of that variable? plot. describe the pattern. what is the relationship to the main variable? plot a scatterplot, boxplot or facetted barcharts (dependening on the types of variables involved).
+Describe overall pattern, does this variable describe any oddities discovered in 3?
 Identify/follow-up on any oddities.

-5. Cameron Kraklio- Square feet compared to sale price
+4. Cameron Kraklio- Square feet compared to sale price

 ``` r
 library(classdata)